bahelms/super_perfundo/posts/drafts/ergodox-and-dvorak.md

 Based on occurences in words of the English dictionary, Dvorak moves the most commonly used letters to the home row, less used letters to the top row, and least used letters to the bottom.
 Punctuation and vowels are on the left side with most consonants on the right.
-This allows for more hand alternation (right, left, right, left).
+This allows for more hand alternation (right, left, right, left), and actually gives the right hand more work to do.
+A plus for my predicament!
 Combined with lower finger travel, this layout seemed like a great way to put less strain on my phalanges.
 I did a quick learning tutorial before jumping over to Dvorak cold turkey.
 Queue rock bottom: